SmogDr/edar_coursebook/docs/index.md

 [John Tukey](http://rsbm.royalsocietypublishing.org/content/49/537.full.pdf+html){target="_blank"},
 one of the pioneers of exploratory data analysis, and the creators of the [NIST Engineering Statistics Handbook](https://doi.org/10.18434/M32189){target="_blank"}, from which I have drawn many techniques.
+Kathleen Wendt (@Wendtke), the one and only TA for this course, also contributed a tremendous amount of effort to the original course setup and execution in 2020.
+Thank you!